Pinafore/cl1-hw/feateng/README.md

 **A.** Use ``features.py`` to investigate this.
 This is how we generated the JSON files for the logistic regression homework.

+    ./venv/bin/python3 features.py
-    python3 features.py --json_guess_output=../data/inspect.jsonl --buzzer_guessers 'Gpr' --questions=../data/qanta.buzztrain.json.gz --limit=1000
+	--json_guess_output=../data/inspect.jsonl --buzzer_guessers 'gpr'
+	\
+	--questions=../data/qanta.buzzdev.json.gz --limit=1000
+	--guesser_type=gpr \
+	--gpr_guesser_filename=models/buzzdev_gpr_cache

-Make sure that you've enabled all of the features that you want to use.
+Make sure that you've enabled all of the features that you want to use, and you can see how the examples look like to the classifier by inspecting `../data/inspect.json`.

 **Q. Why can't I use ``['page']`` or ``['answer']`` when creating features?
 Can I use it during training?**